 Twentysomethings who use their brains by engaging with good jobs and real relationships are learning the language of adulthood just when their brains are primed to learn it. […] Twentysomethings who don’t use their brains become thirtysomethings who feel behind as professionals and as partners—and as people, and they miss out on making the most of life still to come.

 Happiness: Inside Out and Outside In

-In one of my previous blog posts, I commented on how our brains tend to remember the bad emotions more vividly than the good emotions, aka it takes more good things to overshadow a single bad thing.
+In one of my previous blog posts, titled 2020: A New Years Resolution on Positivity, I commented on how our brains tend to remember the bad emotions more vividly than the good emotions, aka it takes more good things to overshadow a single bad thing.
 The truth is same for our 20s.
 In my first three years at my first full-time job, I remember at least twice going into the bathroom to cry by myself when I screwed up.
 And considering what some 20 year olds experience at their jobs, I’d count myself lucky.
 But I don’t have a count of all the times I did something well.
 Whenever I’d go in for a 1-on-1 meeting with my boss and receive a compliment, I’d be surprised; I didn’t realize I did that well, I just… did it.